 In a statement on Wednesday, Onanuga described Obi’s defection as driven by bitterness over the 2023 presidential election, where Obi finished third, and questioned his leadership credentials.
 He dismissed Obi’s frequent references to foreign development models, books, and academic authorities as rhetorical flourishes that do not amount to evidence of governing capacity, particularly given his record as Anambra State governor.

 Onanuga contrasted Obi’s approach with President Tinubu’s reform agenda, citing petrol subsidy removal, exchange-rate liberalisation, and efforts to attract investment as examples of “homegrown solutions” beginning to stabilise the economy.
 He argued that Nigeria requires original thinkers rooted in local realities, not leaders who seek to replicate models from other countries.
+Peter Obi has staked his claim to lead Nigeria on the record of his prudent management of funds while he was the Governor of Anambra State.

 Party-Hopping and the Question of Political Substance